 CMO opportunity: Be the key advocate and champion for data platform foundations as the core enabler of marketing in the digital age.

-Traditional advertising is losing its effectiveness, and ad blocker softwares continue to rise in popularity.
+Traditional advertising is losing its effectiveness, and ad blocker software continue to rise in popularity.
 To attract and retain customers, marketing is increasingly adopting technology to curate content, video, and online and offline experiences that are relevant, refreshing and valuable.
-Companies (e.g Alibaba) are maintaining high customer engagement by refreshing the experience using AI, data analytics, and cloud solutions to generate a visual content style, ecommerce layout, and copy writing at scale.
-Pinterest retains their customers by using deep learning technology that provides relevant recommendations triggering attention from its customers.
+Companies (e.g Alibaba) are maintaining high customer engagement by refreshing the experience using AI, data analytics, and cloud solutions to generate a visual content style, ecommerce layout, and copywriting at scale.
+Pinterest retains its customers by using deep learning technology that provides relevant recommendations triggering attention from its customers.

 CMO opportunity: Drive the usage of technology that curates content relevant to consumers, enabling rich and fulfilling experiences at scale.